-So you get the basic pattern of the beginning of autogenic training.
+So you get the basic pattern of the beginning of the technique.
 Left, right, both, and then calm and relaxed.

 Now you switch up the line and say in your mind (or out loud), “My left arm is warm”, “My right arm is warm”, “Both my arms warm”, six to eight times each, then the closing line.
 After you do that, do the same warm lines for your legs, followed by the closing line.

-After you’ve done those lines, you’re halfway through autogenic training.
+After you’ve done those lines, you’re halfway through AT.

 The next line you repeat in your mind will focus on your heart and breathing.
 Repeat to yourself 6 to 8 times, “my heart is calm and regular”.
 Then finish again with the closing line, “I’m completely calm and relaxed.”

 After you finish the heart line, do the same line for your breathing.
 Repeat to yourself, “My breathing is calm and regular”, then “I’m completely calm and relaxed”.